joergschwarzwaelder/hhc2020/Objective-9/README.md

 |MAC|02:42:0a:06:00:02  | 4c:24:57ab:ed:84 ||
 |IP| 10.6.0.2 | 10.6.6.35 |10.6.6.53|

-A [Python Scapy script](https://github.com/joergschwarzwaelder/hhc2020/blob/master/Objective-9/arp_resp-py) was prepared to spoof ARP replies for the spoofed host redirecting the traffic to the local host.
+A [Python Scapy script](https://github.com/joergschwarzwaelder/hhc2020/blob/master/Objective-9/spoof.py) was prepared to spoof ARP replies for the spoofed host redirecting the traffic to the local host.
+Furthermore this script spoofs DNS queries

 Capture of ARP spoofing success with following DNS query: